pnbabu/nest-extension-module/README.rst

 .. attention::

-   Please note that the code in this repository is compatible with NEST master (aka 3.0) only.
-For earlier versions of NEST, see the extension module example in ``examples/MyModule`` of any NEST 2.x source distribution.
+   This version of the extension module code will not work with NEST 3.6 or earlier.
+It is adapted to NEST Master as of 15 December 2023.

 This repository contains an example extension module (i.e a "plugin") for the `NEST Simulator <https://nest-simulator.org>`_.
 Extension modules allow